LucaCanali/Miscellaneous/Spark_Notes/Spark_Executors_Kerberos_HowTo.md

     * the non-standard point is that the actual PATH of the local copy of the credential cache can end up to be different for different machines/executors/YARN containers
   * How to set the Spark executor environment variable with a path relative to YARN container root directory
-    * use `'$PWD'` to prefix the path of the credential cache to address the location of the root of the YARN container
+    * use `./` to prefix the path of the credential cache to address the location of the root of the YARN container
+       * note, using `'$PWD'` as a prefix for the YARN container root is also possible however does not seem to work OK on PySpark, so I currently prefer using `./`
     * use standard Spark configuration options to set the environment variable KRB5CCNAME: `--conf spark.executorEnv.KRB5CCNAME=FILE:<PATH_to_credential_cache>`

 * An alternative method to shipping the credential cache using Spark command line option "--files", is to copy the credential cache to all nodes of the cluster using a given value for the path (for example /tmp/krb5cc_$UID) and then set KRB5CCNAME to the path value.